About the Institute for Emerging Leaders

 Monica Madera

-Monica Madera is the Coordinator of Diversity Programming at Drew’s Student Engagement Office.
-Passionate about diversity, equity and inclusion (DEI), higher education administration, and equitable education for students from all backgrounds, Monica has worked to advance these areas at Drew for almost three years.
+Monica Madera was the Coordinator of Diversity Programming at Drew’s Student Engagement Office from 2021 to 2024.
+Passionate about higher education administration and equitable education for students from all backgrounds, Monica worked to advance these areas at Drew.
 Prior to Drew, she was in service delivery, mainly in the food and beverage industry.

 Monica’s undergraduate and graduate degrees come from Rutgers University and William Paterson University of New Jersey respectively.
 At Rutgers, she was an AmeriCorps Member and played various roles including teaching assistant, student recruiter, and youth mentor.